 No, you don't just drink beer at the famous Oktoberfest in Munich.
-Even if the star is still beer (almost 7 million litres of beer are consumed at the event), more and more locals can be seen sniffing a white substance everywhere, and this legally.
-The Wiesn Koks, also known as Wiesn Pulver (powder), or Bavarian cocaine, has become the drink of choice for the people of Munich.
+Even if the star is still the beer (almost 7 million liters of beer are consumed at the event), more and more people can be seen smelling a white substance everywhere, and this legally.
+Wiesn Koks, also known as Wiesn Pulver (powder), or Bavarian cocaine, has become the drink of choice among Munich residents.

-The powder is usually cut in lines on the tables under the beer tents to be sniffed through the nostrils.
-But as Oktoberfest is a very hectic party, the tables are usually drenched with beer and mostly sticky, which forces some people to literally tap the powder on the back of their hand.
+Dust is usually cut in lines on the tables under the beer tents to be sniffed through the nostrils.
+But since Oktoberfest is a very hectic party, the tables are usually beer-soaked and mostly sticky, forcing some people to literally slap the powder on the back of their hand.

-Although it looks like real coke, the Wiesn Koks is harmless.
-Sure, you take a little shot of sugar, and the menthol gives your sinuses a chilling effect, but that's about it.
-The Wiesn Koks contains absolutely no drugs or tobacco .
-That said, it's all about moderation: snorting too much could give you a nosebleed.
+Although it looks like real coke, Wiesn Koks is harmless.
+Sure, you take a little sugar shot, and the menthol gives your sinuses a chilling effect, but that's about it.
+Wiesn Koks contains absolutely no drugs or tobacco .
+That said, it's all about moderation: snorting too much could give you a bloody nose.

-Although it is absolutely safe, tent owners and security personnel have been trying to crack down on this tradition for years.
+Although it's absolutely safe, store owners and security personnel have been trying to stamp out this tradition for years.
 However, locals refuse to give up this little piece of culture, because that's what it really is: a cultural and seasonal tradition steeped in festivities and camaraderie.